-We train and empower women in sustainable farming and cooperative business such as processing palm nuts to produce palm oil so that they are able to provide for their families and strengthen their community.
+We train and empower women in sustainable farming and cooperative business such as processing palm nuts to produce palm oil so that they can provide for their families and strengthen the community.

-To help alleviate this problem, HFAM raises money and distributes solar technologies in these communities.
-This provides a safer, cheaper form of electricity for underdeveloped areas .
-In the month of November, we distributed solar lanterns in Moloundou and the surrounding areas.
-We hope to reach our goal of providing a solar lantern to 1000 families.
+In the month of November, we distributed solar lanterns in remote villages in Moloundou and the surrounding areas.
+We hope to reach our goal in providing a solar lantern to 1000 women.

 Nearly, 600 million people in Africa have less access to electricity which make Africa a huge emerging market for renewable energy.
 We are providing information and guidance to individuals and businesses that are interested to tap into entry level solar products such as solar lights acting as gateways to mid range products e.g. solar home systems and larger solar roofs.